FateMk/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 Description

-The focus of these projects have been learning Bash and other sysadmin/ devops technologies.
+The focus of these projects has been learning Bash and other sysadmin/ devops technologies.

 Environment